foxhound87/mobx-react-form/demo/README.md

 # MobX Ajv Form Demo

-> This demo project is using the build files from the `lib` directory instead of install it into npm dependecies.
+> This demo project is using the sources files from the `src` directory instead of install it into npm dependecies.
+Make sure you install all main dependencies before build/run the demo.

 ### Install